Skip to main content

 • Run with --hosts

 This is suitable when you only have a few nodes.
 Let's say I have two nodes, namely host1 and host2, I can start multi-node training with the following command.
-Compared to single-node training, you must specify the master_addr option, which is auto-set to localhost if running on a single node only.
+Compared to single-node training, you must specify the master_addr option, which is auto-set to localhost if running on a single node only. \ Additionally, you must also ensure that all nodes share the same open ssh port, which can be specified using --ssh-port.

 caution